-It allows us to observe how light gradually changes on objects or how shadows and textures transform something everyday into something worthy of admiration.
+It allows us to observe how light gradually changes objects or how shadows and textures transform something worthy of admiration.

-It is not easy to get good black and white photos, you have to learn to look without colors (take a phrase worthy of a tweet), looking at shadows and lights.
-Most of the photos that are published in B / W are conversions that have been made by chance, looking for a more “professional” look to a photograph that had little to say in color (yes, I admit that I have done it too).
+It is not easy to get good black and white photos; you have to learn to look without colors (take a phrase worthy of a tweet), looking at shadows and lights.
+Most of the pictures published in B / W are conversions made by chance, looking for a more “professional” look to a photograph with little to say in color (yes, I admit that I have done it too).

-Normally we use colors as one more compositional element in the scene, but in black and white we will have to go further.
-Find interesting textures, change the way you look and begin to look at how light shapes objects or how shadows make a landscape interesting.
+We usually use colors as one more compositional element in the scene, but we will have to go further in black and white.
+Find interesting textures, change the way you look, and begin to look at how light shapes objects or how shadows make a landscape enjoyable.

-Strong contrasts work very well in these types of photos to highlight areas that in color would go unnoticed by poorly trained eyes.
+Strong contrasts work very well in these photos to highlight areas in the color that poorly trained eyes would go unnoticed.

-In this image, I gave prominence to the light that was reflected on the ground and that gave shape to the silhouette of the people sitting on the steps of the square.
+In this image, I gave prominence to the light reflected on the ground, which gave shape to the silhouette of the people sitting on the square’s steps.
 If the photograph had been in color, the light from the ground would hardly have prominence, nor would its texture.

-Play with these types of elements, make the measurement on the light to darken the shadows even more and give a more drastic look to your compositions.
+Play with these types of elements, measure the light to darken the shadows even more, and give a more drastic look to your compositions.

 RAW and JPEG for black and white photography

-Be careful, I am not saying that you leave out the RAW, this type of files is still the best option for black and white development but configuring the SLR cameras so that when shooting they generate a JPEG file in B / W in addition to RAW, you it will make things easier at first.
+Be careful.
+I am not saying that you leave out the RAW.
+This type of file is still the best option for black and white development but configuring the SLR cameras so that when shooting, they generate a JPEG file in B / W and RAW.
+It will make things easier at first.

-The purpose is to be able to preview at the moment which areas can be the really interesting ones when we are not yet able to imagine the scene in no colors or our camera does not have Live View mode.
+The purpose is to preview where areas can be the fascinating ones when we cannot imagine the scene in no colors or our camera does not have Live View mode.

-This image style will only affect the JPEG file and will ONLY be used to obtain a preview, later you will have to edit the RAW file in your usual photo editing program and delete the JPEG so as not to make backup copies of these files on your hard drive.
+This image style will only affect the JPEG file and will ONLY be used to obtain a preview.
+Later you will have to edit the RAW file in your usual photo editing program and delete the JPEG not to make backup copies of these files on your hard drive.

 Filters in black and white photography

-Cloudy skies are often interesting in monochrome photos, don’t miss the opportunity to include them in your composition.
+Cloudy skies are often engaging in monochrome photos, don’t miss the opportunity to include them in your composition.

-You can use gradient neutral density filters to get the maximum detail of the clouds without burning the scene or normal nd filters to reduce the shutter speed and soften the clouds with their movement if we do not want a sky worthy of the apocalypse.
+You can use gradient neutral density filters to get the clouds’ full detail without burning the scene or normal and filters to reduce the shutter speed and soften the shadows with their movement if we do not want a sky worthy of the apocalypse.

-You have to be especially careful with reflections in water or other surfaces, since as you know, light is very important in this type of photos and will spoil the composition.
+You have to be especially careful with reflections in water or other surfaces since, as you know, light is essential in this type of photo and will spoil the composition.
 With a polarizing filter, you can eliminate distracting unwanted reflections and also capture more detail from these surfaces.

-They work by darkening the opposite colors, that is, an orange filter will darken the sky and a green filter will light the grass or trees.
-Remember to set the white balance so that the camera does not try to compensate for the colors and thus cancel the effect of the filter.
+They work by darkening the opposite colors.
+An orange filter will darken the sky, and a green filter will light the grass or trees.
+Remember to set the white balance so that the camera does not compensate for the colors and cancel the filter’s effect.

 Edit photos separating by colors

-Lightroom or Camera RAW among others, allow you to edit the light by separating the image into colors, that is, you can modify, for example, the lighting only of the blues to darken the sky or brighten the yellows in your autumn photographs.
+Lightroom or Camera RAW, among others, allows you to edit the light by separating the image into colors.
+That is, you can modify, for example, the lighting only of the blues to darken the sky or brighten the yellows in your autumn photographs.

 Black and white portraits

-B / W photography suits portraits especially well and it may be advisable to use it for different situations.
+B / W photography suits portrait exceptionally well, and it may be advisable to use it for different situations.

 Landscape photography in B / W

-In the case of landscapes, you will have to assess whether the scene has the necessary elements to be a good black and white photograph, I insist, you will have to make this assessment in situ and not later in the development.
-In this way you will make sure to include in the composition the winding riverbed that outlines a valley or the shadow that a tree projects.
+In the case of landscapes, you will have to assess whether the scene has the necessary elements to be an excellent black and white photograph.
+I insist you will have to make this assessment in situ and not later in the development.
+In this way, you will include the winding riverbed composition that outlines a valley or the shadow that a tree projects.

-There are really interesting programs to convert images in B / W like Silver Efex Pro compatible with Lightroom and Photoshop.
+There are exciting programs to convert images in B / W like Silver Efex Pro compatible with Lightroom and Photoshop.